 - MS-ESS2-6: Develop and use a model to describe how unequal heating and rotation of the Earth cause patterns of atmospheric and oceanic circulation that determine regional climates.

-The unit expands students’ understanding of weather and climate, and the role of water in Earth’s surface processes which include these grades 6-8 elements of the Disciplinary Core Ideas (DCIs).
+The 6th grade science weather and climate unit expands students’ understanding of weather and climate, and the role of water in Earth’s surface processes which include these grades 6-8 elements of the Disciplinary Core Ideas (DCIs).
 It addresses all but the crossed-out sections of the ones shown below.

 ESS2.C: The Roles of Water in Earth’s Surface Processes

 - Global movements of water and its changes in form are propelled by sunlight and gravity.

 - The complex patterns of the changes and the movement of water in the atmosphere, determined by winds, landforms, and ocean temperatures and currents, are major determinants of local weather patterns.

 - Variations in density due to variations in temperature

 and salinitydrive a global pattern of interconnected ocean currents.